freesewing/freesewing/markdown/dev/reference/store-methods/en.md

 the store to make them available during the drafting process.

-Some of FreeSewing's core library functionality is implemented as store methods to allow plugins to override this functinoality.
+Some of FreeSewing's core library functionality is implemented as store methods to allow plugins to override this functionality.
 Examples include log handling and pattern layout algorithm.

 All store methods below are either provided by plugins we maintain,